 A Living Trust-based estate plan also needs a Pour-over Will.
-A guardian must be named in the Will for those with minor children.
-The Pour-over Will allows the Executor to transfer any assets owned by the decedent into the trust and distribute according to specified terms.
+A Guardian must be named in the Will for those with minor children.
+The Pour-over Will allows the Executor to transfer any assets owned by the decedent into the trust and distribute them according to specified terms.

-A Durable Power of Attorney for Property lets you to carry on your financial affairs if you become disabled.
-Without one, a guardian or conservator may be appointed in court to make decisions for you during a period of incapacitation.
+A Durable Power of Attorney for Property lets you carry on your financial affairs if you become disabled.
+Without one, a Guardian or Conservator may be appointed in court to make decisions for you during a period of incapacitation.
 This guardianship process is time-consuming, expensive, and emotional.

 There are mainly two types of durable powers of attorney:

-- A Future (Springing Durable Power of Attorneythat only comes into effect when a doctor determines you are disabled
+- A Future (Springing) Durable Power of Attorneyonly comes into effect when a doctor determines you are disabled.

-A spouse, domestic partner, trusted family member, or friend are usually given power of attorney and ensure your intentions are followed exactly.
-Decide who will you trust to make decisions for you immediately upon disability.
+A spouse, domestic partner, trusted family member, or friend is usually given power of attorney and ensures your intentions are followed exactly.
+Decide who you trust to make decisions for you immediately upon disability.

 A Durable Power of Attorney for Health Care (Health Care Proxy) designates a person or persons to make medical decisions on your behalf.
 They may be allowed to decide about all health care or only about specific treatments.
 They must also follow your instructions and ensure that hospitals, doctors, and other health care professionals follow these decisions.